 |Today’s smoke haze has drastically deteriorated air quality.
 Your employer should be providing P2 masks for any work being conducted outdoors.
 Please reply YES or NO to this message to confirm or not if P2 masks are available in your workplace.|

 Such text alerts can send urgent news to a large group within minutes and can avert a crisis.
-Here’s how your organisation can send such updates.
+Here’s how your organization can send such updates.
 Let’s look at the limitations and advantages:

 What is an emergency text alert system?